JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 actions of traversals, various unpackings to various levels, combinatopns and synthesis, spatial regions of interest.

+I feel in general it should be obvious which one we are referring to andn why,however i get the sense that in various chapters it becomes important and unclear precisely which one we are looking at, i will return here and device some simple notation.

+Now to continue, let me share some basic agreeable properties of R-matrix.
+Diffetent parts of th world need not be expanded to the same depth.
+Deeply unpacked regions only really suggest
+ "I currently need fone distinctions here" or " this is the primary focus" while coarsened regions only suggest "for present purposes, the general and boundary behaviour is sufficient.

+Attentinal meaning is the meaning revealed by actively interrogating a region(s) of the world model

 ### Our Findings on the ability to hide "savant" programmes